GavinSC34/Bushfire-Protection-System/README.md

 • a smart phone app switch linked to the system via the home WiFi and thus the internet.

 If the WiFi is unavailable the sensors will still work automatically.
 The phone app also shows the temperature and smoke, allowing monitoring from many kilometres away – provided the WiFi is working and the internet is available.
 Phone towers have been disabled in past major bushfires.
 While a 12v system is designed for the 240v power supply going down, you may want to consider an arrangement that can start on 240v and switch to 12v only if needed.
-This refinement is not included here.
+This refinement is not included here (the simplest option may be adding a 240v battery charger).

+Another useful addition would be an ESP32-CAM sending photos to Blynk.

 Development of the concept is welcomed.